This page is about our strategy for creating affordable housing. To find out about emergency housing go to our Community and personal safety page.

 Amendment C170: Gronn Place Public Housing Renewal

-Amendment C170 has been prepared by the Department of Health and Human Services.
+Amendment C170 was prepared by the Department of Health and Human Services.
 The Minister for Planning is the planning authority for this amendment.